frnmst/automated-tasks/docs/scripts.rst

 .. important:: The configuration file must contain only URLs or paths.

-.. warning:: No filter is made for the configuration file.
+.. warning:: No filtering is performed for the configuration file.
 It is your responsability
              for its content.

 Licenses